 4.2.1.
 Attenuated mutants can promote the pathogenesis of S. aureus in a synergistic fashion

-In Chapter 3 it was shown that S. aureus infection occurs through an immune bottleneck leading to clonal expansion from a few bacteria within the inoculum.
-Moreover, bacteria which are not going through the bottleneck play an active role in disease (Chapter 3).
+As discussed in the general introduction (section 1.4.2.3. and 1.6) and Chapter 3, S. aureus infection goes through an immune bottleneck leading to clonal expansion of a few bacteria within the inoculum.
+Moreover, bacteria which are not going through the bottleneck play an active role in disease (Chapter 3, section 3.2.3.2.).
 A high inoculum is needed to cause disease while actually only a few bacteria will lead to abscess formation.
 S. aureus bacteria which were heat-killed or inhibited by the action of antibiotics were not able to support the virulence of resistant bacteria in the host.
 These observations point to the existence of an underlying bacterial molecular mechanism by which S. aureus populations can cooperate within the host to cause disease.

 It was hypothesised that attenuated mutants of S. aureus would provide means to identify pathways involved in the bacterial cooperation phenomenon.
 Two mutants known to be highly attenuated in the zebrafish embryo model of infection are the phePsaeR and sagB mutants in the SH1000 background.
 The phePsaeR mutant lacks a phenylalanine uptake transporter (PheP) (Horsburgh et al. 2004) and a well-defined virulence determinant regulator (SaeR) (Voyich et al. 2009).
 The sagB mutant lacks the peptidoglycan hydrolase SagB, the main glucosaminidase responsible for decreasing glycan chain length in the cell wall of S. aureus (Wheeler et al., 2015).